pychuang/ll-api/README.rst

 In case you want to run your own version of the API (for testing purposes), you'll have to continue.

-You don't necessarily have to do that, our challenge API is running here: http://living-labs.net:5000/api/
+You don't necessarily have to do that, our API is running here: http://living-labs.net:5000/api/